 Includes the cost of work performed upon the land and its adjacent ways, such as grading, landscaping, seeding, planting, sidewalks, parking lots, pavements, fences, etc. Cost of building improvements should be recorded in expense account category 642XX–Buildings.

-D. Capital Leases–Capital Outlay (64400–64499)

-This account series is obsolete with the implementation of GASB 87.
-Any items previously reported here should be reclassified to the proper account.

-E. Installment/Finance Purchases–Capital Outlay (64500–64599)
+D. Installment/Finance Purchases–Capital Outlay (64500–64599)

 To be used at the inception of installment/finance purchase contracts.